What Dentists Want Parents To Do

 In a sense, dentists treating children see two patients with each visit: the child and the accompanying parent.
 While the dentists treat the child, the parent receives dental education to improve home care.

 Several issues consistently come up during these visits.
-The teeth whitening dentist, Cynthia Wong who is also a pediatric dentist and program director for the pediatric dentistry residency program at URMC, said that one of these is grazing.
+Cynthia Wong, pediatric dentist and program director for the pediatric dentistry residency program at URMC, said that one of these is grazing.

 “Parents don’t know that when kids have cavities, it might be that they’re grazing a lot, even on healthful foods,” Wong said.
 “It doesn’t matter the quantity but the frequency.
 If we keep munching all day long, it’s like a car being used 24/7.
 It breaks down.
 Cavities usually happen more when there’s more frequent food intake.
 We suggest that if they need a snack, time it.”